 In 1905, Houghton moved into 680 Longfellow, one of the first homes in Boston-Edison, where he lived until the late 1930s.

 Richard H. Marr was born in Detroit in 1886; he attended Harvard and received a degree in architecture in 1911.
 After practicing for two years in Boston, Marr returned to Detroit, where he specialized in designing homes and apartment houses in Detroit and its suburbs.
-Two of his projects -- the Architect's Building and the Palmer Park Boulevard Apartments District -- are on the National Historic Register of Places.
+Many of his homes were very upscale, built in Indian Village, Palmer Woods, and Boston-Edison (for example, the house on West Boston he designed for Edward Fisher).
+Two of his projects - the Architect's Building and the Palmer Park Boulevard Apartments District - are on the National Historic Register of Places.
+Richard Marr died in 1946.

 Richard H. Marr lived at 1186 Edison from the late 1910s until the late 1940s.